DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 The only difference was the result.
 Even while being taken by surprise, Vanessa was able to strike back.
 But Alfreyja was different.
-Thinking of the rasterrizer as his subordinate, the angel's response was too late.
+Thinking of the rasterizer as his subordinate, the angel's response was too late.
 And due to that he lost any chance of counterattack.

 [...]